 2e.
-Content of Statistics Major (Y422) - major option
+Content of Statistics a (Y412) - option

 2e.
-Content of Statistics Major (Y422) - major option In this major option situations are modelled by discrete and continuous random variables; this allows inference about a population in the form of hypothesis testing and point and interval estimates of population parameters.
-The suitability of models is tested and bivariate data are Description In this major option situations are modelled by discrete and continuous random variables; this allows inference about a population in the form of hypothesis testing and point and interval estimates of population parameters.
-The suitability of models is tested and bivariate data are investigated.
-Simulation of random variables is introduced, a powerful way of tackling challenging problems.
-Assumed knowledge Learners are expected to know the content of A Level Mathematics and the Core Pure manadatory paper (Y420).
-The unshaded sections, labelled (a), can be co-taught with AS Further Mathematics.
-Assessment Length of paper Number of marks Sections One examination paper 2 hour 15 minutes 120 Section A will have between 25 and 35 marks and will comprise more straightforward questions.
-Section B will have between 85 and 95 marks and will comprise a mixture of more and less straightforward questions.
-Percentage of qualification This optional paper counts for 33 / 3 % of the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Content of S tatistics a (Y412) - option In this option, situations are modelled by discrete random variables; the suitability of models is tested using $\chi^2$ tests.
+Bivariate data are investigated, with tests for correlation and association and modelling using regression.
+Description In this option, situations are modelled by discrete random variables; the suitability of models is tested using $\chi^2$ tests.
+Bivariate data are investigated, with tests for correlation and association and modelling using regression.
+Assumed knowledge Learners are expected to know the content of AS Level Mathematics and the Core Pure mandatory paper (Y410).
+The content can be co-taught with AS Level Mathematics.
+Assessment Length of paper Number of marks Sections One examination paper 1 hour 15 minutes 60 The examination paper will not have sections.
+Percentage of qualification This optional paper counts for 33 / 3 % of the qualification OCR AS Level Further Mathematics B (MEI) (H635).
 Use of calculator and other technology See Section 2b for details about the use of calculators.
-Calculators used in the examination should be able to calculate means, standard deviations, correlation coefficients, equations of regression lines and probabilities, including cumulative probabilities, from the binomial, Poisson and Normal distributions.
-It is expected that learners will gain experience of using a spreadsheet or other software for exploring data sets; this should include using software to conduct hypothesis tests and construct confidence intervals.
-In the examination learners will be assessed on the interpretation of output from such software.
-It is expected that learners will gain experience of using a spreadsheet for simulating a random variable; in the examination they will be assessed on the interpretation of output from such software.
+Calculators used in the examination should be able to calculate means, standard deviations, correlation coefficients, equations of regression lines and probabilities, including cumulative probabilities, from the binomial and Poisson distributions.
+It is expected that learners will gain experience of using a spreadsheet or other software for exploring data sets; this should include using software to conduct hypothesis tests.
+In the examination, learners will be assessed on the interpretation of output from such software.
 Overarching Themes The Overarching Themes (see Section 2b) apply.
 Statistics is about answering real world problems using data, so knowledge of the real world appropriate to a learner on this course will be assumed.
 Examination questions may include, for example, asking learners to comment sensibly about the modelling assumptions in their answer.
-Relationship with other papers The unshaded sections of this content, labelled (a), comprise the same content as Statistics Minor (Y432).
-Learners may not enter for Y422 and Y432 in the same examination series.
-The unshaded sections of this content, labelled (a), comprise the same content as Statistics a (Y412) in the qualification OCR AS Further Mathematics B (MEI) (H635).
-The shaded sections of this content, labelled (b), comprise the same content as Statistics b (Y416) in the qualification OCR AS Further Mathematics B (MEI) (H635).
+Relationship with other papers This option comprises the same content as Statistics Minor (Y432) and the same content as the sections labelled (a) in Statistics Major (Y422) in the qualification OCR A Level Further Mathematics B (MEI) (H645).
 Other notes When making calculations within a probability model, learners are advised to use exact numbers (e.g. fractions) where possible or decimal numbers to 4 dp.
 When interpreting solutions in a practical context, rounding to an appropriate (usually lesser) degree of accuracy is expected.
 Learners are expected to have explored different data sets, using appropriate technology, during the course.
 No particular data set is expected to be studied, and there will not be any pre-release data.